fish-shell/fish-shell/doc_src/language.rst

 ..
 ENVVAR:: IFS

-   the internal field separator that is used for word splitting with the :ref:`read <cmd-read>` builtin.
+   the internal field separator that is used for word splitting with the :doc:`read <cmds/read>` builtin.
 Setting this to the empty string will also disable line splitting in :ref:`command substitution <expand-command-substitution>`.
 This variable can be changed.

 .. envvar:: last_pid